bbauska/UC-Davis-Inter-jQuery/README.md

 eclipsed by another data format called JSON, which stands for JavaScript Object Notation.
 Over here, we have a level graph here, about the popularity of these.
 You can see JSON&apos;s going off the chart here.
-This comes from this article over here, \"The Rise of JSON.\" This is interesting, about how JSON has become very popular.
+This comes from this article over here, &quot;The Rise of JSON.&quot; This is interesting, about how JSON has become very popular.
 You&apos;ll also notice this name, Douglas Crockford, was involved with the invention of this data format JSON.
 We&apos;ve talked about him before.
 XML is a valuable